jonathan-vella/CAF-Expert-Learning-Path/03-CAF Migrate - LoB Migration/challenges/challenge4.md

 Have in mind, there are a number of post-migration steps that should be completed before the migrated services is ready for production use.
 These include:

-- The Azure VM Agent has to be installed
+- Validation that the Azure VM agent is deployed.
-- Cleaning up migration resources
 - Enabling backup and disaster recovery at scale
 - Encrypting VM disks at scale
 - Ensuring the network is properly secured
 - Ensuring proper subscription governance is in place, such as role-based access control and Azure Policy
 - Reviewing recommendations from Azure Advisor and Security Center
+- Cleaning up migration resources

 If there is time left, please try to perform some of these steps.